KendrickOrg/BIOINFORMATICS22-code/README.md

 ## Goal

-The objective is to give guidelines to be able to implement formalized techniques according to our approach of **Separation of concerns in extended epidemiologicalcompartmental models**.
+The objective is to give guidelines to be able to implement formalized techniques according to our approach of **Separation of concerns in extended epidemiological compartmental models**.

 We give here the files used as well as the Python and smalltalk code used.